Skip to content

 When you run nx run-many -t test, you are telling Nx to do this for all the projects.

 As your workspace grows, retesting all projects becomes too slow.
-To address this Nx implements code change analysis to get the min set of projects that need to be retested.
+To address this Nx implements code change analysis via the affected command to get the min set of projects that need to be retested.
 How does it work?

 When you run nx affected -t test, Nx looks at the files you changed in your PR, it will look at the nature of change (what exactly did you update in those files), and it uses this to figure the list of projects in the workspace that can be affected by this change.
 It then runs the run-many command with that list.